johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 clear;

-echo "Run list-keys to check that a public key has been imported.";
+echo "Run list-keys from the menu to check that a public key has been imported.";
-echo "Run list-secret-keys to check that a private key has been imported.";
+echo "Run list-secret-keys from the menu to check that a private key has been imported.";
 ```